-Microsemi License Utility
+1.1.1 Microsemi License Utility

-The Microsemi License Utility enables you to check and update your license settings for the Libero SoC software.
+The Microsemi License Utility allows you to check and update your license settings for the Libero SoC software.
 It displays your current license settings, the license host-id for the current host, and allows you to add a new license file to your settings.